 Color slide of the first scene from Memento Mori, an artist’s book by the Sisters of Survival, 1981–1984.
 Getty Research Institute, 2017.M.47 (bx.11,f.2)

+Three nuns in colorful habits trudge down a long desert road—but they are not alone.
 Not far behind them stalks a skeleton, who relentlessly pursues them as they clamber over boulders and menaces them while they sleep.
 The skeleton represents something more profound than death: it is the “spectre of extinction” that “hovers over our world.”

 This is the story of Memento Mori, an artist’s book created by the Sisters of Survival in 1984.
 The group’s members, Jerri Allyn, Anne Gauldin, Cheri Gaulke, Sue Maberry, and Nancy Angelo, were one of the last performance groups to emerge from the Woman’s Building in Los Angeles.
 Their work was inspired by anti-nuclear demonstrations in Europe and they based their striking visual identity on a dream Angelo had of nuns in habits of the colors of the rainbow in a peaceful cloister setting in Italy.

-Thanks to a grant from the Institute of Museum and Library Services, researchers will soon be able to explore the archive of the Sisters of Survival, as well as other artists affiliated with the L.A.
-Woman’s Building.
+Thanks to a grant from the Institute of Museum and Library Services, researchers will soon be able to explore the archive of the Sisters of Survival, as well as other artists affiliated with the LA Woman’s Building.
 Founded in 1973, the Woman’s Building offered women a space to grow as individual artists while also emphasizing the importance of cooperation and collective achievement.

 The Sisters of Survival were deeply concerned by the prospect of nuclear war between the United States and the Soviet Union.
-In the early ’80s, they used their art to educate the public and build community with other anti-nuclear artists and activists around the world.
+In the early ‘80s, they used their art to educate the public and build community with other anti-nuclear artists and activists around the world.
 Although most anti-nuclear artwork of the period had a dark tone, the Sisters of Survival wanted their work to be uplifting and sometimes even humorous.
-For example, at the June 12, 1982, peace march in New York City, Jerri Allyn led rows of rainbow nuns as they danced joyously down the street to Chubby Checker’s hit song, “The Twist.”
+For example, at the June 12, 1982 peace march in New York City, Jerri Allyn led rows of rainbow nuns as they danced joyously down the street to Chubby Checker’s hit song “The Twist.”

 An open book with the left page that reads, 'There is nothing more feared and less faced than the possibility of despair,' and the right page features a photo of three nuns walking down a desert road with a skeleton behind a tree, and the text, 'The spectre of extinction hovers over our world.'